Last Updated on

 For many, the environmental effects caused by a meat-centric diet and the unsustainability of that in the long term is a major reason for eating more plants.
 This is a strong argument in favor of the vegan diet, and the science behind it is relatively bulletproof .

-This was done deliberately with the documentary shying away from the v-titles entirely in favor of the title of a plant-based diet to make it seem more accessible to a wider audience.
+This was done deliberately to make it seem more accessible to a wider audience.

 While those decisions make sense cutting down the run-time and honing the film with a simpler and more marketable message, and it does detract a little from the argument when the reasons behind the vegan movement with the most scientific consensus are side-lined.

-Looking back to the past is a great way to learn about who we are today.
-The documentary begins by examining the habits and diets of the most famous professional athletes on the planet, the gladiators .
+The documentary begins by examining the habits and diets of the most famous professional athletes on the planet, the gladiators.
+This makes sense, given its focus on MMA and other competitive sports.

-The film provides its audience with an alternative protein source to animal proteins and one that can work just as well with the added benefit of being friendlier to the planet as well as your health.
+The film provides its audience with an alternative protein source to animal meat, proteins, and dairy products and one that can work for your nutrition just as well with the added benefit of being friendlier to the planet

 What It Gets Wrong